westfieldlabs/pub_sub/README.md

 ### Message design and SQS constraints

-Generally it's recommended to provide the absolute minimum of data in a published message - a uri and/or ID for each event should be plenty.
+Generally it's recommended to provide the absolute minimum of data in a published message - a URI and/or ID for each event should be plenty.

 The main reason for this is that SQS guarantees that every message will be received at least once.
 And that's _it_.
 You cannot rely on the order of messages, or that the same message won't be delivered n times.
-By relying on an API call based on ID or provided uri, which shouldn't change, we can make sure that an application gets the canonical, most up-to-date data based on a message.
+By relying on an API call based on ID or provided URI, which shouldn't change, we can make sure that an application gets the canonical, most up-to-date data based on a message.